Tax Basics & Frequently Asked Questions

 Tax treaties are agreements between the U.S. and 65 different countries.
 Each treaty is unique and the terms vary regarding benefits to foreign nationals residing in the United States.
 See http://www.irs.gov/publications/p901/ar01.html for more information.

-If you believe you are eligible for a tax treaty benefit or want to double check if you are, you may consult with the Rice Payroll office.
-Through your FNIS account at Rice, Payroll can assist you in determining your eligibility and guide you on what is required to claim your tax treaty benefit.
-Please be sure to update Payroll when you receive your SSN or ITIN tax number.
+If you believe you are eligible for a tax treaty benefit or want to double check if you are, you may consult with the Rice Controller's Office Tax Department (ForeignNationalTax@rice.edu).
+Through your Sprintax Calculus account at Rice, they can assist you in determining your eligibility and guide you on what is required to claim your tax treaty benefit.
+Please be sure to update your Sprintax Calculus account when you receive your SSN or ITIN tax number.

 FAQ